-This Standard specifies a number of incumbent protection mechanisms which may be used to meet regulatory requirements, which themselves are outside of the scope of this Standard.
+This Standard specifies a number of incumbent protection mechanisms which may be used to meet regulatory requirements.

 2 Conformance

 Conforming devices implement the MUX sub-layer, MAC sub-layer and the PHY layer as specified herein and support at least one of the device types (master, peer, or slave) and at least one of bandwidths (6 MHz, 7 MHz, 8 MHz), and may support multiple antennae modes.